 Indexing of the maximum out-of-pocket payment (OPP) rates.
-On 1 April 2007 the maximum rates of out-of-pocket payment (OPP) for category B (big packages) and category C were low-ered.
+On 1 April 2007 the maximum rates of out-of-pocket payment (OPP) for category B (big packages) and category C were lowered, while the maximum rates for category B (ATC level 4 group) and category C (ATC level 4 group) were substantially lowered on 1 May 2008.